RiwanC/SpecEdit/Readme.md

 <img src="icons/splash.png">
 </p>

-*SpecEdit* is a multiplatform standalone software which provides:
+The resulting IDE is a multiplatform standalone software which provides:

 -	Basic features of an IDE (edition, verification);
 -	A smooth user experience (with programming aids) and graphical input;